course-details-portlet

 General competence

-The student should gain an understanding of all the steps involved in a high quality data analysis.
-The student should have a thorough understanding of the general principles for performing statistical tests and good knowledge about the possibilities and limitations of using multiple regression models.
+The student should have an understanding of all stages involved in high-quality data analysis.
+They should have a thorough understanding of the general principles for conducting statistical tests and substantial knowledge of the possibilities and limitations in using multiple regression models.

 Learning methods and activities